Single Form (Eikon): Plaster sculpture

-Hepworth made a series of Single Form sculptures in the 1930, with examples in different woods exhibited in 1937, including lignum vitae (BH 92), plane (BH 94) and sycamore (BH 97, destroyed).
+Hepworth made a series of Single Form sculptures in the 1930s, with examples in different woods exhibited in 1937, including lignum vitae (BH 92), plane (BH 94) and sycamore (BH 97, destroyed).
 A Single Form made in holly wood in 1937 (BH 102) has been held by the Leeds Art Gallery since 1990.

 In 1937–38, Hepworth made a tall columnar sculpture like a modern totem pole for an exhibition in Paris.
-Unusually, this model was made in plaster painted cobalt blue and mounted on wooden base.
+It was first exhibited in white unpainted plaster at the first Salon des Réalités Nouvelles exhibition at the Galerie Charpentier in 1939.
 This plaster form (BH 104) closely resembles a 1937 wooden Single Form made in sandalwood (BH 103) which was later owned by the United Nations Secretary General Dag Hammarskjöld, and now held by the Dag Hammarskjöld Museum at Backåkra.
 The simple geometric shape was influenced by her contact with European Constructivist artists, and has been compared to an abstracted standing figure or standing stone.

 The plaster sculpture remained in Paris until it was return to Hepworth in 1961.
 It is now held by the artist's estate at the Barbara Hepworth Museum in St Ives, Cornwall.